-The primary goals of the MOU are:

-- 1) Ensure clear and defined understanding of the roles and responsibilities of the two parties. - 2) Create and maintain safe and secure school environments. - 3) Foster a positive and supportive school safety climate.

-To ensure understanding of the roles of the two parties, this MOU clarifies the respective responsibilities while ensuring that APD retains administrative control over its officers, although ACPS manages the operational employment of the officers.

-To create and maintain safe and secure school environments, the partnership will collaborate to reduce and prevent crime, violence, victimization, and fear in and around schools, and minimize student involvement with the juvenile and criminal justice systems.

-To foster a positive and supportive school climate, the partnership will collaborate to increase law-related education, expand school safety and crime prevention efforts, reduce conflict, and support effective police interventions as a last resort for staff and student safety.
+- a.
+The primary goals of the MOU are: - i.
+Ensure clear and defined understanding of the roles and responsibilities of the two parties. - ii.
+Create and maintain welcoming, safe and secure school environments. - iii.
+Foster a positive and supportive school safety climate - iv.
+Establish metrics to clearly measure the effectiveness of the partnership, to include the addition of a SRO assessment form for Principals - b.
+To ensure understanding of the roles of the two parties, this MOU clarifies the respective responsibilities while ensuring that ACPS retains administrative control over its officers, although APD manages the operational employment of the officers. - c.
+To create and maintain welcoming, safe and secure school environments, the partnership will collaborate to reduce and prevent crime, violence, victimization, and fear in and around schools, and minimize student involvement with the juvenile and criminal justice systems. - d.
+To foster a positive and supportive school climate, the partnership will collaborate to increase law-related education, expand school safety and crime prevention efforts, reduce conflict, and support effective police interventions as a last resort for staff and student safety. - The ACPS Student Code of Conduct provides guidance to administrators and includes interventions designed to assist with managing behavior concerns that lessen opportunities for SRO involvement in incidents.
+Administrators use tiered strategies that help students build skills through Restorative Practices (RP), Positive Behavioral Interventions and Supports (PBIS), and Social Emotional Learning (SEL). - ii.
+The Department of Student Services and Equity provides support to administrators through coaching and consultation to implement and monitor equitable disciplinary practices across student groups.

-3. EVALUATION OF THE SCHOOL-LAW ENFORCEMENT PARTNERSHIP
+3. EVALUATION OF THE SCHOOL LAW ENFORCEMENT PARTNERSHIP